 Evidence shows that it takes approximately two to four years of practicing secure relational functioning with a responsive partner for a “secure attachment” style to become our new “automatic” reality.

 Although there is a great degree of humility and vulnerability in admitting how we may very well be the only thing that stands in our way, what awaits us on the other side is worth it!

 Because when we upgrade our attachment style, we get what we all want:

-A conscious way of being with another, holding each others’ hand against the ups and downs of life.
-And as science has clearly shown us, that is the most potent antidote to the toxicity of the modern era that we live in and one of the most powerful ways to be free to be our best and most fantastic self.
+A conscious way of being with another, holding each other’s hand against the ups and downs of life.
+As science has clearly shown us, that is the most potent antidote to the toxicity of the modern era that we live in and one of the most powerful ways to be free to be our best and most fantastic selves.